MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-dev-account-tool.md

 This command-line tool is part of `XboxLiveTools.zip`; see [Development tools for Xbox Live](live-tools.md).

-For more information, see [Developer Account Tool to set up test accounts](../test-accounts/live-account-tool.md).

 This executable is used to signin/out dev accounts and to save the credentials to be used across other Xbox Live executables that require dev credentials.